munificent/craftinginterpreters/book/the-lox-language.md

    think the answers should be?

 3. Lox is a pretty tiny language.
-What features do you think it is missing that would make it annoying to use for real program?
+What features do you think it is missing that would make it annoying to use for real programs?
 (Aside from the standard library, of course.)

 </div>